How Much Does Bathroom Remodel Cost in Philadelphia, PA?

 How much does bathroom remodel cost in Philadelphia, PA?

 The average cost of a bathroom remodel in Philadelphia, PA is $7,420.
-However, costs can range from $2,570 to $24,020 depending on the scope of the project.
+However, costs can range from $2,570 to $24,020 depending on the scope and complexity of the project.
 According to the Bureau of Labor Statistics, the average hourly rate for a licensed contractor in Philadelphia is $26.93 per hour, which can add up quickly.
-It's essential to get quotes from multiple contractors to determine a more accurate estimate for your specific project.

 Why is bathroom remodel more expensive in Philadelphia than the national average?